PrefectHQ/prefect/docs/README.md

 <router-link to="agreement.html">Get the code</router-link>
 </button>

-Prefect is alpha software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
-By accessing or using the code or documentation, you are agreeing to the [alpha software end user license agreement](/license.html)\.
+Prefect is beta software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
+By accessing or using the code or documentation, you are agreeing to the [beta software end user license agreement](/license.html)\.
 {.disclaimer}

 </div>